 At Rednal Hill Junior School we teach for mastery, equipping children with the skills of fluency, reasoning and problem solving that they need in life beyond school.
 Pupils across a year group will usually move through the programmes of study at the same pace.
 There are opportunities for deepening understanding for rapid graspers and scaffolds to support struggling learners.
-Conceptual understanding is taught in tandem with procedural fluency in order to deepen mathematical thinking.
-Children will then apply their understanding through real life problem solving activities.
+Conceptual understanding is taught in tandem with procedural fluency to deepen mathematical thinking.
+Children will then apply their understanding through real-life problem-solving activities.

 The whole class is taught together, lessons are scaffolded and depth is available for children at some point within the lesson.
 However, activities will not be differentiated unless there is an identified need to do so.

 We recognise that a lack of fluency skills can be detrimental to the progress children make when accessing problem solving activities.
-To address this we have an additional 10 minutes of Maths every day.
+To address this, we have an additional 15 minutes of Maths every day.
 This is separate to the Maths hour and is based on the fluency needs of the class.

-Children also have access to Timestable RockStars.
+Children also have access to Timestables RockStars.
 This is used to support children’s fluency and rapid recall of multiplication facts.
-Children are encouraged to access this resource inside and outside school and are rewarded with certificates for their participation.
+Children are encouraged to access this resource inside and outside school and are rewarded with certificates / prizes for their participation.

 To support our children’s understanding of mathematical concepts teachers plan for rapid intervention for those that have struggled to grasp a concept.
 This is delivered prior to the next maths lesson.

-- Monitoring opportunities in school demonstrate pupils can apply taught mathematical skills independently.
+· Monitoring opportunities in school demonstrate pupils can apply taught skills independently.